Core concepts

 • Active: Branches that are in progress or approved.

-• Deployed: Branches that have been deployed to main branch.
+• Deployed: Branches that have been deployed to the Main branch.

-• Inactive: Branches that have not seen activity after the configured number of days are marked as inactive.
-See Retention Policy for additional details.
+• Inactive: Branches that have not seen activity after a certain number of days are marked as inactive.
+Refer to the retention policy for additional details.

 Proposal

 A proposal is analogous to a pull request in a version control system, specifically tailored for Foundry branches.
-A proposal can be created for a branch and contains metadata such as reviews, name, the tracked changes, and descriptions of the changes being deployed into the main branch.
-Proposals serve as a mechanism for reviewing and approving changes made in a separate branch before they are integrated into the main branch.
+It serves as a mechanism for reviewing and approving changes made in a separate branch before they are integrated into the Main branch.
+A proposal contains information such as a description of changes made on the branch, a list of resources modified, their associated reviewers, and their status.
 A single proposal can contain a single or multiple changes.

 Proposal statuses